budgielang/budgie-cli/README.md

 #### `Main`

-Validates GLS settings, sets up the conversion's `Preprocess`, `Runner`, and `Postprocess`, then runs them in that order.
+Validates Budgie settings, sets up the conversion's `Preprocess`, `Runner`, and `Postprocess`, then runs them in that order.
 There are two real behaviors here not covered by the `Cli`:

 * Globbing file paths passed as glob args and reading them the file system.
-* Validating the provided language is known by GLS.
+* Validating the provided language is known by Budgie.

 See [`main.ts`](./src/main.ts).

 #### `Preprocessing`

-If any files are passed in with native language extensions, namely `.ts` for TypeScript, they are converted here using that langauge's converter to their `.gls` equivalent.
+If any files are passed in with native language extensions, namely `.ts` for TypeScript, they are converted here using that langauge's converter to their `.bg` equivalent.

-For example, if a `.ts` file is provided, it will attempt to convert it using [TS-GLS](https://github.com/general-language-syntax/ts-gls) and return the generated `.gls` file path.
+For example, if a `.ts` file is provided, it will attempt to convert it using [TS-Budgie](https://github.com/budgielang/ts-budgie) and return the generated `.bg` file path.
-If a `.gls` file path is provided, it will do nothing and pass that path through.
+If a `.bg` file path is provided, it will do nothing and pass that path through.

 Any language-specific files that are used as metadata files for that language, such as `src/index.js` for JavaScript, will be removed from the files list.